rotki/rotki/docs/usage_guide.rst

    :alt: Add API keys for an external service
    :align: center

-At the moment the only compulsory API key is etherscan.
-If you don't already have an account with them please create one `here <https://etherscan.io/register>`_ and then generate a free API key and set it in the app as explained above.
+At the moment there is no compulsory API key.
+But if you don't use your own node etherscan queries without an API key are really slow.
+So if you don't already have an account with them please create one `here <https://etherscan.io/register>`_ and then generate a free API key and set it in the app as explained above.
+It's free of charge.

 Cointracking.info
 ====================